ibm-cloud-docs/EventStreams/messagehub122.md

 Further details of the create, list, and delete functions provided by the admin REST API (which is compatible with the existing {{site.data.keyword.messagehub}} admin API) can be found in the full specification for the API available from [admin-rest-api.yaml ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-messaging/message-hub-docs/blob/master/admin-rest-api/admin-rest-api.yaml){:new_window}.
 To view the swagger file use Swagger tools, for example [Swagger editor ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://editor.swagger.io/#/){:new_window}.

-For a simple example demonstrating how to create a topic using curl, see [Getting started with the Alpha program](/docs/services/MessageHub/messagehub120.html).
+For a simple example demonstrating how to create a topic using Curl, see [Getting started with the Alpha program](/docs/services/MessageHub/messagehub120.html).

 In the future, other configuration options will also be available.

 ## Samples

+Coming soon...

-Coming soon...for simple steps to get up and running with the Alpha, see [Getting started with the Alpha program](/docs/services/MessageHub/messagehub120.html).
+For simple steps to get up and running with the Alpha, see [Getting started with the Alpha program](/docs/services/MessageHub/messagehub120.html).

 ## Alpha limitations
+{: alpha_limitations}

 The current limitations of this Alpha program are as follows: